Soil fertility: Soil fertilization

 Soil fertility is a complex process that involves the constant cycling of nutrients between organic and inorganic forms.
 As plant material and animal wastes are decomposed by micro-organisms, they release inorganic nutrients to the soil solution, a process referred to as mineralization.
 Those nutrients may then undergo further transformations which may be aided or enabled by soil micro-organisms.
 Like plants, many micro-organisms require or preferentially use inorganic forms of nitrogen, phosphorus or potassium and will compete with plants for these nutrients, tying up the nutrients in microbial biomass, a process often called immobilization.
 The balance between immobilization and mineralization processes depends on the balance and availability of major nutrients and organic carbon to soil microorganisms.
 Natural processes such as lightning strikes may fix atmospheric nitrogen by converting it to (NO2).
 Denitrification may occur under anaerobic conditions (flooding) in the presence of denitrifying bacteria.
 Nutrient cations, including potassium and many micronutrients, are held in relatively strong bonds with the negatively charged portions of the soil in a process known as cation exchange.

-In 2008 the cost of phosphorus as fertilizer more than doubled, while the price of rock phosphate as base commodity rose eight-fold.
+Phosphorus is a primary factor of soil fertility as it is an element of plant nutrients in the soil.
+It is essential for cell division and plant development, especially in seedlings and young plants.
+However, phosphorus is becoming increasingly harder to find and its reserves are starting to be depleted due to the excessive use as a fertilizer.
+The widespread use of phosphorus in fertilizers has led to pollution and eutrophication.
 Recently the term peak phosphorus has been coined, due to the limited occurrence of rock phosphate in the world.

 A wide variety of materials have been described as soil conditioners due to their ability to improve soil quality, including biochar, offering multiple soil health benefits.

+Food waste compost was found to have better soil improvement than manure based compost.

 Light and CO2 limitations

 Photosynthesis is the process whereby plants use light energy to drive chemical reactions which convert CO2 into sugars.
 As such, all plants require access to both light and carbon dioxide to produce energy, grow and reproduce.

 While typically limited by nitrogen, phosphorus and potassium, low levels of carbon dioxide can also act as a limiting factor on plant growth.
 Peer-reviewed and published scientific studies have shown that increasing CO2 is highly effective at promoting plant growth up to levels over 300 ppm.
-Further increases in co2 can, to a very small degree, continue to increase net photosynthetic output.
+Further increases in CO2 can, to a very small degree, continue to increase net photosynthetic output.

 Soil depletion

 Soil depletion occurs when the components which contribute to fertility are removed and not replaced, and the conditions which support soil's fertility are not maintained.
 This leads to poor crop yields.
 In agriculture, depletion can be due to excessively intense cultivation and inadequate soil management.
+Depletion may occur through a variety of other effects, including overtillage (which damages soil structure), underuse of nutrient inputs which leads to mining of the soil nutrient bank, and salinization of soil.